mobizt/Firebase-ESP32/README.md

 ## New library for ESP8266 and ESP32 is available

-The unified version for ESP8266 and ESP32 with Cloud Storage and new Cloud Messaging supported is now available.
+The Firebase Client for ESP8266 and ESP32 supports Cloud Firestore, Firebase Storage, Google Cloud Storage and new API Cloud Messaging and Cloud Functions for Firebase is now available.

 Please try it here https://github.com/mobizt/Firebase-ESP-Client